Foundation Director of Development, University Libraries

 Full/Part Time: Full-Time

 The Director of Development for University Libraries will strategically design and execute a personal solicitation program resulting in philanthropic support by maximizing the identification, cultivation, solicitation and stewardship of prospects for gifts at the $50,000 and up level.
-The incumbent will secure, on an annual basis, private support at the major gift range and will also be responsible for identification of potential major gift prospects.
-The incumbent will be expected to uphold and exemplify the operating practices and mission of the Foundation.
+This individual will secure, on an annual basis, private support at the major gift range and will also be responsible for identification of potential major gift prospects.
+This individual will be expected to uphold and exemplify the operating practices and mission of the Foundation.

 Strategic Fundraising Development